-This is my biggest peiece of advice i ever give out to anybody looking to backpack anywhere in the world.
+This is my biggest piece of advice I ever give out to anybody looking to backpack anywhere in the world.
 You almost certainly DO NOT need a $200 hiking rucksack for your backpacking experience.
-Ask yourself one question, ‘will I be doing long hikes and require a tent, multiple days of clothes, cooking equipment and other miscelanios camping gear’?
+Ask yourself one question, ‘will I be doing long hikes and require a tent, multiple days of clothes, cooking equipment and other miscellaneous camping gear’?

-If your answer is no, then do not buy a hiking bag, buy a holdall.
+If your answer is no, then do not buy a hiking bag, buy one of these holdalls.
 They are so much easier to store, and especially easier to find things inside.
-On top of the holdall, buy a small thin daysack for your day trips in Thailand.
+On top of the holdall, buy a small thin daysack like this for your day trips in Thailand.
 If you do this then you will save a tonne of money and find it a lot easier when you get to Thailand.

-If the answer is yes then I highly recommend the Osprey Volt 60.
+If the answer is yes then I highly recommend the checking out the Osprey Volt 60.
 This bag will do everything you require of it and more.

 No?
-Then grab yourself a beautiful shawl before you go which can easily fit into your daysack and add to your outfit whilst you’re at the temples.
+Then grab yourself one of these beautiful shawls before you go which can easily fit into your daysack and add to your outfit whilst you’re at the temples.

 I always add this to the highly recommended section of the packing list as it really is a lifesaver.
 Pickpocketing is high in any major city and if you have a money belt then no one can access it.
-Do yourself a favour and grab a money belt, they are so cheap that it’s well worth the investment.
+Do yourself a favour and buy yourself one of these money belts.
+They are so cheap that it’s well worth the investment.

 Getting To Thailand